joseluisq/gimage/docs/examples/cropping.md

 ## Center cropping

-We can also to do an automatic-size cropping.
+We can also make an automatic-size cropping.
 The example crops an image proportionally based on given values (width and height).

 !!! tip "Tip"
     `centerCrop(w, h)` calculates the image size, resize and crop it proportionally and centered.
 Making the cropping contain most of the original image.